ljeanner/azure-ipaas-workshop/docs/workshop.md

 </details>

-## Fetch and serve orders
+## Serving orders via HTTP

 In addition to reacting to events (e.g. message in Service Bus), Azure Functions also allows you to implement APIs and serve HTTP requests.

-In this last exercice of Lab2, you need to update the data fetching Function App (with a name starting with `func-ftch-lab`) to have the `FetchOrders` return the latest processed orders.
+In this last exercice of Lab2, you need to update the data fetching Function App (`func-ftch-lab-[randomId]`) to have the `FetchOrders` return the latest processed orders.

 <div class="task" data-title="Task">